 Sunday afternoon

-Then head three miles south to finish off your weekend in Alnick at Howick Hall Gardens and Arboretum (entry £8.80 for adults, £7.70 for over 60s and children free).
-The estate has been the ancestral seat of the Earls Grey since 1319 – including the second, tea-loving, ex-prime minister Earl.
-You can’t go into the house but you can take a walk around the gardens and arboretum.
+Howick Hall has been the ancestral seat of the Earls Grey since 1319 – including the second, tea-loving, ex-prime minister Earl.
+The house isn’t open to the public, but you can take a walk around the pretty gardens and arboretum (closed mid December–February).

 Earl Grey tea